 Elsewhere in pop culture, songs like Lady Gaga's "Born This Way" and Macklemore's and Ryan Lewis' "Same Love" have climbed music charts around the world and helped spread support for the LGBT community.

-Slowly but surely, U.S. laws affecting LGBT people are changing, too, signifying a change in the political tide and public sentiment.
+Slowly but surely, U.S. laws affecting LGBT people have changed, too, signifying a change in the political tide and public sentiment.
 In 2011, President Obama repealed the "Don't Ask, Don't Tell" law that banned openly gay people from serving in the military or forced them to keep their sexuality a secret.
-And in June 2013, the Supreme Court of the U.S. made a groundbreaking ruling that ended the Defense of Marriage Act, the federal government's ban on recognizing same-sex marriages.
+In June 2013, the Supreme Court of the U.S. made a ruling that ended the Defense of Marriage Act, the federal government's ban on recognizing same-sex marriages.
 And in June 2015, the Supreme Court ruled to legalize same-sex marriage nationwide.

-A July 2013 Gallup poll showed that 54 percent of Americans — and nearly eight in 10 young adults — support gay marriage — a record high and double the support rate of 27 percent in a similar poll conducted in 1996, showing a growing trend toward acceptance.
+A 2014 Gallup poll showed that 55 percent of Americans — and nearly eight in 10 young adults — support gay marriage.
+This reflects double the national support rate of 27 percent in a similar poll conducted in 1996, showing a growing trend toward acceptance.

 More on: Dealing With Bullies